New Blog

 Fox News consistently has more Black pundits from both sides of the political aisle.
 The

-point is that the Black folks I talk to sound more like Fox commentators that sustain and
+point is; the Black folks I talk to sound more like Fox commentators sustaining and

-vote for conservative ideas than the folks you see on the other networks who support and vote for Democrats.
-The opinions on the right certainly jibe most often with Black
+voting for conservative ideas than the folks you see on the other networks who support and vote for Democrats.
+The opinions on the right certainly jibe more often with Black

 Christian beliefs, nonetheless we vote for the left.